Narasingha Mishra: Background

-Narasingha Mishra (Narsing Mishra/Narasingh Mishra) comes from the small village of Chhatamakhna near Balangir in Odisha.
+Narasingha Mishra (Narsing Mishra/Narasingh Mishra) comes from the small village of Chhatamakhana near Balangir in Odisha.

-His father, Yudhisthir Mishra, was a lawyer and a member of the Constituent assembly of India.
+His father, Judhisthira Mishra, was a lawyer and a member of the Constituent assembly of India.

 Born into a family where politics was a part and parcel of the daily life, he joined politics at the age of 18 and was enrolled as a member of the Communist Party of India and continued as such until 1993.
 During that period, he held many party positions and successfully led several agitations.

 He has had a very successful practice as a lawyer.
 Except for the period when he was a minister he has remained in active practice.

 Notable amongst his achievements for public cause as a lawyer was, the Orissa High Court directive to state government for direct procurement of paddy from farmers.